-The value of antique porcelain varies significantly based on numerous factors, such as the type of clay used, the country of origin and the manufacturer.
+The value of porcelain varies significantly based on numerous factors, such as the type of clay used, the country of origin and the manufacturer.
 The condition of the item is also a major point of consideration — even the smallest cracks can largely diminish the value of your piece.

 If you’re thinking about consignment for your antique porcelain, appraisers will look for the following types of damage when they assess its condition:

 - Crazing: Crazing refers to fine cracks in the surface layer or glaze.
 These cracks may occur due to improper storage in places with extreme temperatures, such as an attic or basement.
 Crazing can diminish the value of an object, but the extent depends on the rarity of the item and the crazing’s severity.

 - Base and rim chips: This type of damage is typically the easiest to spot.
 You can also run your fingers along the edges of the object to feel for chips.
 Although base chips aren’t as critical as missing rim pieces, they are considered when evaluating antique porcelain.

 - Cracks: Cracks in porcelain may be subtle or obvious, depending on how intricate and colorfully decorated the item is.
 One trick for determining if there are any cracks is to place the item on a flat surface and tap it lightly.
 If there are no cracks, you should hear a soft ringing noise.
 If you hear a dull thud, there’s a good chance there’s a crack and the piece should be examined more closely.
 Shining a light inside a porcelain object such as a vase or pitcher will also reveal the presence of any hairline cracks.

 - Repairs: Professional repair can, in some cases, help preserve the value of a piece.
 However, in most cases, signs of repair reduce an item’s value.
 Items that have been repaired typically have glue remnants, which a backlight can reveal.